hdamker/org-report-testing/documentation/project-admin-generate-reports.md

 **Q: Why do some repositories show template compliance violations?**
 A: The workflow checks API repositories against comprehensive CAMARA template standards.
 Common violations include using deprecated "family" terminology, incorrect badges on line 8 of README, wrong website URLs, or missing descriptive lines in README files.

+**Q: When should I enable template compliance checks?**
+A: Enable template compliance when you need to audit API repositories for CAMARA template adherence.
+This adds processing time as it requires reading README files.
+Disable for faster reports focused on activity and statistics.

+**Q: Why is template compliance disabled by default?**
+A: Template compliance checking requires additional API calls to read README files, which increases processing time.
+It's optional so users can choose between speed (disabled) and comprehensive analysis (enabled).

 ### Troubleshooting